vignan98/vignan98/README.md

-# Hi there, I'm Vignan Vennampally 👋
+💥# Hi there, I'm Vignan Vennampally 👋

-- 🌱 I’m currently learning Machine Learning/Python
+- 🧑‍🎓 I'm currently pursuing Masters in Data Analytics
-- 👯 I’m looking to collaborate on Python, ML Projects
+- 👬 I’m looking to collaborate on Python, ML Projects
 - 💬 Ask me about Data Science, Statistics, ML
-- 📫 How to reach me: Linkedin - Vignan Vennampally
+- 📫 How to reach me: [LinkedIn](www.linkedin.com/in/vignan-vennampally)
 - 😄 Pronouns: He/Him

 ## ABOUT ME